RobDavenport/Game-Design/Projects/Concept/Dice Based Roguelike.md

 **The Necromancer’s Citadel** – At the heart of the Dustlands lies the Necromancer's stronghold, a foreboding fortress of bone and dark magic.
 The Necromancer is a mysterious and enigmatic figure who has brought the Boneslingers back to life, but whose true motives remain shrouded in mystery.
 The stronghold is both a source of power and a potential source of conflict, as players must navigate its dangers and uncover the truth behind their resurrection.

-**Rival Boneslingers** – Throughout the frontier, other resurrected heroes with their own agendas roam the land.
+**Rivals** – Throughout the frontier, other resurrected heroes with their own agendas roam the land.
 These rivals might seek to challenge the player, forge alliances, or vie for control of the Dustlands.
 Encounters with these characters are frequent and varied, adding layers of intrigue and competition to the player's journey.

 ### **Tone and Atmosphere:**